bcambl/powershell-battlesnake/README.md

     version = "0.0.1"
 }
 ```
-Refer to [Battlesnake Personalization](https://docs.battlesnake.com/references/personalization) for how to customize your Battlesnake's appearance using these values.
+Refer to [Battlesnake Customization](https://docs.battlesnake.com/guides/customizations) for how to customize your Battlesnake's appearance using these values.

 ## Changing Behavior
 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

 Locate the `Get-Move` function inside [Add-Logic.ps1](Add-Logic.ps1#L49).
 Possible moves are "up", "down", "left", or "right" and initially your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the game (available in the `$gameState` variable) and decide where your Battlesnake should move next.
 All your Battlesnake logic lives in [Add-Logic.ps1](Add-Logic.ps1), and this is the code you will want to edit.
-Refer to the ['object definitions' documentation](https://docs.battlesnake.com/references/api#object-definitions) for the structure of `$gameState`.
+Refer to the ['object definitions'](https://docs.battlesnake.com/api/requests/move) in the `/move` POST request documentation for the structure of `$gameState`.

-See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.
+See the [Battlesnake Game Rules](https://docs.battlesnake.com/guides/playing/rules) for more information on playing the game, moving around the board, and improving your algorithm.

 ## Running Your Battlesnake
 ### Run Locally